changeworld/azure-docs.ja-jp/articles/application-insights/app-insights-powershell-script-create-resource.md

 # Set Values
 ##################################################################

-#If running manually, comment this out before the first execution to login to the Azure Portal
+#If running manually, comment this out before the first execution to login to the Azure Portal:

 #Add-AzureAccount

 #Set the name of the Application Insights Resource